About Us

 • High quality religious education (RE) and collective worship are deeply important to the school and influence pupils strongly in their personal response to Christianity, in their spiritual development and, within RE, to the teachings of other world faiths.

-Morley Primary Academy is federated with Tacolneston Primary Academy.
+Morley Primary Academy is federated with Tacolneston Primary Academy, as part of St Benet’s Multi Academy Trust.
 The two schools share the same aims, values and ethos and the staff of both schools work very closely together in order to share their expertise, talents and ideas for the future development of our schools.
-I hope I have given you a flavour of what we provide at Morley.
 You can find out much more about our values, policies and procedures by following the links on this website.
-However, the best way to get to know us is to pay a visit.
-I can confidently say that you will be very warmly welcomed by the children and staff.
+However, the best way to get to know us is to pay a visit..

 At Morley Primary Academy, we are working in partnership with Norfolk Constabulary and Norfolk Children’s Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
-In order to achieve this, Norfolk Children’s Advice and Duty Service will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Leads (Laura Green, Kate Easter or Jo Diaper).
+In order to achieve this, Norfolk Children’s Advice and Duty Service will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Leads.
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
 All information sharing and resulting actions will be undertaken in accordance with the ‘Norfolk Joint Agency Protocol for Domestic Abuse – Notifications to Schools’.
 We will record this information and store this information in accordance with the record keeping procedures outlined in our Safeguarding Policy.

-For the academic year 2021-2022 we have 138 children on roll, from Reception up to Year 6.
-There are five classrooms which are organised this year as follows:
+For the academic year 2023-2024 we have five classes which are organised as follows:

 Oak Class – Year 1 & Year 2